-Read my article on How Much Does A Car Battery Cost? to find out more about it!
+Read this article: How Much Does A Car Battery Cost?

-Necessary Steps to Take Prior to Change Your Car Battery
+1. 6 Necessary Steps to Take Before Replacing Your Dead Car Battery

 Step 1: Park Your Car in a Safe Working Environment.
 Create a safe and secure working environment.
 If you are stranded on a road, make sure you park your vehicle on a flat, evenly leveled surface, away from sparks, busy traffic, or flames.
 Put the brakes on and do not light a cigarette or have open flames near your working area.